davidmelvin/playstation-store-deals-reddit/README.md

 ## To-do
 1. Use a reddit api wrapper to listen to get the latest posts on r/ps4deals
-1. Consider saving the last timestamp we searched for posts in DynamoDB or something similar to avoid extra work between invocations
+1. Consider saving the last timestamp we searched for posts in DynamoDB or something similar to avoid extra work between invocations.
+Think about DB structure.
+Consider storing: timestamp, urls used, time comment was added.
+Consider having to re-run on the same post and marking a comment as sucessful or not
 1. Check if there is a r/ps5deals and how that would differ
 1. use a reddit api wrapper to post comments
 1. Upload to AWS Lambda and test invocations